microsoft/Windows-DevRel/Blogs/GallerySampleSpotlight/PoseEstimation/blog.md

 # Pose Estimation with the AI Dev Gallery

 ## What's Going On Here?
 This blog post is the first in an upcoming series that will spotlight the local AI samples contained in the new [AI Dev Gallery]().
-The Gallery is a recently released project that aims to showcase local AI scenarios on Windows and to give developers the guidance they need to enable those scenarios themselves.
+The Gallery is a preview project that aims to showcase local AI scenarios on Windows and to give developers the guidance they need to enable those scenarios themselves.
 The Gallery is open-source and contains a wide selection of different models and samples, including text, image, audio, and video use cases.
 In addition to being able to see a given model in action, each sample contains a source code view and a button to export the sample directly to a new Visual Studio project.

 The Gallery is available on the [Microsoft Store]() and is entirely open-sourced on [GitHub.]()